-Forearc basins around the Pacific Rim are the site of devastating earthquakes because of their proximity to large population centers.
+Forearc basins around the Pacific Rim are the site of devastating earthquakes because of their proximity to large population centers (Olsen et al., 2007).
 Three types of earthquakes (mega thrust contact, deep intra-slab, and shallow) are commonly encountered in these basins (Saltus et al., 2005).
 The faults that host earthquakes occurring along shallow crustal faults in the overriding continental plate can sometimes be located with high-resolution magnetic surveys.
 The Seattle fault zone, an east-trending zone of reverse faulting extending through Seattle, Washington, was the site of a M 7 earthquake about 1100 years ago (Bucknam et al., 1992), and is an example of such a fault.
 Mapped geologically and with an aeromagnetic survey (Blakely et al. 2002), and studied along several profiles with seismic reflection surveys, this region hosts a tripartite package of rocks in close proximity to the fault zone.
 The package has a distinct magnetic signature, and allows the fault zone to be traced in areas of poor exposure, or where it is covered.
 From north to south, the package consists of a magnetic Miocene volcanic conglomerate, a thick sequence of nonmagnetic marine and fluvial rocks, and variably magnetic volcanic and sedimentary rocks of Eocene age.
 After accounting for remanent magnetization, the magnetic contacts were picked objectively (Blakely and Simpson, 1986).
 Near-surface features of this magnetic survey have also been enhanced using a matched filter approach (Syberg, 1972; Phillips, 1997, and see Section 6.01.5.5.2.2).
 The deformation front of the Seattle fault zone, as revealed by the seismic reflection data, lies immediately north of, and locally coincident with, the magnetic conglomerate.
 The aeromagnetic survey can also provide information on individual strands of the fault zone, and whether it is segmented (Blakely et al., 2002).
 The longer wavelength information within these aeromagnetic surveys (Finn, 1990; Blakely et al., 2005, Wells et al., 1998) can be used to provide a regional context for the tectonics of the Cascadia forearc region that hosts these basins.

 6.01.3.4 Heat flux beneath the Antarctic ice sheet

 Using magnetic data to infer heat flux is possible because the magnetic properties of rocks are temperature dependent, and at the Curie temperature rocks lose their magnetism.
-The geothermal heat flux is an important factor in the dynamics of ice sheets, the occurrence of sub glacial lakes and onset of ice streams, and may affect the mass balance.
+The geothermal heat flux is an important factor in the dynamics of ice sheets, the occurrence of sub glacial lakes and ice streams, and may affect the mass balance.
 Direct heat flux measurements in ice covered regions are difficult, thus Fox Maule et al. (2005) developed a method using first-order features of the satellite magnetic data to estimate the heat flux underneath the Antarctic ice sheet.
 They found that it varies from 40 to 185 mW/m2, that areas of high heat flux coincide in part with known current volcanism, sub glacial lakes, and ice streams, and that some areas landward of the Ronne ice shelf near the shoulder of the West Antarctic rift system may host active, but undiscovered, sub-ice volcanic regions.